Forum Topics Started

-“Defending and strengthening democracy, the rule of law and fundamental rights in Europe” is one of the priorities part of the “Building the Progressive Future Together” statement, that will be debated during our event in Brussels on October 18-19.
+“Defending and strengthening democracy, the rule of law and fundamental rights in Europe” is one of the priorities part of the “Building the Progressive Future Together” statement, debated during our event in Brussels on October 18-19.
+But the debate goes on.
 We’re counting on your input, so each of you can play a part in shaping our common future.
-It’s easy – just sign in, click on the link and add your thoughts.
-We will select the best comment for each workshop and fly the person who sent it to Brussels, as our Together Ambassador, to debate live with our MEPs, European Commissioners, academics and intellectuals.
-Deadline: October 9.
+It’s easy – just sign in add your thoughts to this topic.

 2017 is a crucial year for social Europe.
 After years of economic and social hardship, the gear is finally shifting.
 We, Socialists and Democrats, after a long fight with many others, could get social inequalities being put at the centre of EU policies.
 And we need to push further: making sure that our progressive proposals are turned into a concrete results that ensure decent living and working conditions for all European citizens.